-Avery Carmichael, Social Work Intern
+Avery Carmichael, LMSW

 Avery also completed an internship at Windsor Terrace Middle School, where she delivered treatment in both individual and group settings, including a psychoeducation group focused on mindfulness and anxiety.
 Avery’s experience working within a charter school environment, particularly amidst a pandemic year, has reinforced her dedication to fostering authentic, mutual, and effective relationships with her clients.
 Co-creation, balance, and fidelity to evidence-based techniques are at the core of Avery’s mission.

 An animal lover, foodie, and a born explorer, Avery spent three years working at Indagare Travel where she travelled to and wrote about, among other things, some of the most fantastic animal-based experiences on earth.
 Her favorite moment?
 Trekking with mountain gorillas in Rwanda.
-Now, she keeps things a little lower octane, cuddling with her dogs Lucy, Cooper, and Deacon on a regular basis.
+Now, she keeps things a little lower octane, cuddling with her dogs Lucy and Cooper on a regular basis.
 Keep an eye out for Avery on the Brooklyn Bridge, where she loves to take in the views and walk with a giant pretzel to-and-from Manhattan.